Use Reactive in React

 Outside the React Component

-If you just need to read the state, you can directly read the store.mutate
+If you just need to read the state, you can directly read the store.mutate object while following the immutable principle.

 // For basic data types, read directly